tc39/notes/es7/2015-11/nov-19.md

 BT: yes

-BT: I agree this should be doable, and in general I’m not concerned.
-I don’t think it constraints implementations too much.
+BT: I agree this should be doable, and in general I'm not concerned.
+I don't think it constraints implementations too much.
 Edge might need to ask Windows for a better API.

 EF: (next slide) "How: Adding to ECMA-402"